The Bowen Technique

 What can I do to improve the treatment outcome?

 Maxine Crinall BTAA MBTPA ITEC MNFSH

 I have been a Natural Health Practitioner since 2001.
-I was trained as a Bowen Technique Practitioner in 2004 by the Bowen Association UK/The Bowen Therapy Academy of Australia – Bowtech and I am a full member of The Bowen Therapy Professional Association.
+I trained in Bowen in 2004 by the Bowen Association UK/The Bowen Therapy Academy of Australia – Bowtech and I am a full member of The Bowen Therapy Professional Association.
 I am based in Farnham, Surrey.

 The technique consists of a sequence of very precise, gentle moves over muscles and soft tissue interspersed with periods of rest in order for the fascia to unwind, releasing tension in the tissues and stimulating the parasympathetic nervous system.
 This effect can be very relaxing, encouraging the release of tension on all levels.